 “Zara jaldi chalo” (Please hurry up) we said to our driver as we couldn’t afford to miss the safari that was to begin at 3pm sharp.
 We were excited partly because we were to embark on a safari ride and partly because it was our first day of the honeymoon.
 After all the sightseeing, we were ready for the new adventure.
 We reached the Mudumalai Tiger Reserve half an hour before the scheduled time.
 The complete name of this forest is The Mudumalai National Park and Wildlife Sanctuary and it is located in the southern part of India.
 We reserved our tickets and while waiting for the safari to begin, I got a cute companion.

 Before I continue with the second part of the story of our honeymoon adventure, I would like to thank all my readers for your overwhelming response to this travel story.
-Every mail that you sent me, every comment on my Facebook page, Instagram, Twitter and Google Plus are precious to me.
-Those who have not read the first part of the story, can read it here.
-Even today, the thought of those moments when we met the big cat, in Avalanche forest, makes chills run up and down my spine.
-So get yourself a cup of hot coffee, snuggle inside that soft blanket and read on.
+Every mail you sent me, and every comment on my Facebook page, Instagram, Twitter, and Google Plus are precious to me.
+Those who have not read the first part of the story can read it here.
+Even today, the thought of those moments when we met the big cat in Avalanche forest makes chills run up and down my spine.
+So get a cup of hot coffee, snuggle inside that soft blanket and read on.